thingsboard/thingsboard.github.io/docs/trendz/connect-thingsboard.md

 ## Connect to the ThingsBoard
-You can connect Trendz Analytics to the Thingsboard Community Edition or ThingsBoard Professional Edition.
+You can connect Trendz Analytics to the ThingsBoard Community Edition or ThingsBoard Professional Edition.

 <br/>

-By default, Trendz expect that Thingsboard is hosted on the same instance and accessible via an URL:
+By default, Trendz expects that ThingsBoard is hosted on the same instance and accessible via an URL:

  - http://localhost:9090